sireum/archived-v2-amandroid/README.md

 ## What to contribute

-If you don't know what to contribute, please check out our [Challenges need to resolve](CHALLENGE.md).
+If you don't know what to contribute, please check out our [challenges need to resolve](CHALLENGE.md).